uhop/nano-binary-search/ARCHITECTURE.md

   companion, not a dependency).
 - **Bounds as parameters.** `l` (inclusive) / `r` (exclusive) default to the whole array and enable sub-range searches — e.g. the remove-equal-run idiom passes the lower bound as `l` of the upper-bound search.
+- **Derived family, one-check equality.** The value-based functions (`lowerBound` … `removeAll`) are thin wrappers over the primitive taking a binary predicate `less(a, b)`.
+Equality is derived from the ordering, and the search postcondition already guarantees one direction, so each equality test adds a single `less` call. `insert` lands at the upper bound — after equal elements, `bisect.insort` semantics; `equalRange`/`count` need no equality checks at all.

 ## Type resolution